matlp2/sync_wait-promise-proposal/README.md

 ### 6. `sync_wait` Is Explicit and Cannot Be Used by Mistake
  - One of the strengths of `sync_wait` is that it is intentionally and unmistakably synchronous.
 Unlike accidentally blocking the main thread with a poorly written while loop or a large synchronous JSON parse, the use of `sync_wait` would be deliberate and self-documenting.
 Its name makes it clear to the reader that this is a blocking operation making its use both readable and auditable.
  - This makes `sync_wait` fundamentally different from hidden performance traps.
-It would only be used where the developer has decided that synchronous waiting is the right tradeoff — for example, in tooling, testing, GPU debugging, or one-off scripts.
+It would only be used where the developer has decided that synchronous waiting is the right tradeoff.
+Ideal for tooling, testing, GPU debugging, or one-off scripts.
- - Rather than hiding synchronous behavior, `sync_wait` makes it explicit, traceable, and opt-in — exactly the kind of construct responsible developers rely on in practical software development.
+ - `sync_wait` makes it explicit, traceable, and opt-in.

 <br>